ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 Once I had sorted out (or ignored) all of these errors, developing software using [Qt](https://www.qt.io/) and [QML](https://doc.qt.io/qt-6/qtqml-index.html) was quite comfortable and straightforward.
 The details which I had struggled with in GLib/GObject are nicely explained in Qt's [signals and slots](https://doc.qt.io/qt-6/signalsandslots.html) documentation.
 Although I chose to entirely embrace KDE frameworks, KDE felt like it was less-opinionated and much more open to piecemeal adoption (e.g. many KDE apps do *not* use Kirigami, and I had to specifically _choose_ to even use KConfig).

 For better or for worse, I believe KDE benefits significantly from Qt being widely used by "ISVs" outside of the Linux desktop ecosystem (e.g. on industrial HMIs and automotive infotainment systems).
-This commercial interest and Business™ probably yields a lot of opportunities, demand, and money for Qt to document the details needed to create bindings between UI and code.
+This commercial interest and Business™ probably yields a lot of opportunities, demand, and money for Qt to document the details needed for creating bindings between UI and code.

 KDE and Qt tended to be louder with errors, usually at least printing _something_ to the terminal when something went wrong.
 In one case, errors were even reported by dumping an "ugly" error message directly into UI text.
 This behavior greatly reduced "nothing happened" debugging frustration.

 Persistent settings were stored using KConfig.
 Unlike GNOME, this doesn't require setting up a schema.
 Other than the CMake confusion, it was very simple to store and retrieve one single value.
-In fact, [KDE's documentation](https://develop.kde.org/docs/features/configuration/introduction/) is how I finally managed to learn about the existence of the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)!
+In fact, [KDE's documentation](https://develop.kde.org/docs/features/configuration/introduction/) is how I finally managed to learn about the existence of the [XDG Base Directory Specification](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), which I hadn't ever heard of before!

 Overall I quite like KDE's "get stuff done" vibe, but I do wish that the "Linux native code" situation was better.

 # Aside: gettext

-Much of translation and localization of F/OSS software seems to rely on [gettext](https://www.gnu.org/software/gettext/).
+Much of translation and localization of <span class="nobr">F/OSS</span> software seems to rely on [gettext](https://www.gnu.org/software/gettext/).
 Without commenting on the _API_ of it (not being much of a localization expert), I will say that _cultural knowledge_ around this topic is _woefully_ inadequate.

 The [GNOME documentation](https://developer.gnome.org/documentation/guidelines/localization.html) is completely useless for anyone who has not actually used *nix localization tools before and has not heard of gettext (i.e. me, before having done this experiment), and it took me a very long time to figure out that relevant setup work needed was documented [by  Meson](https://mesonbuild.com/Localisation.html), the build system, rather than by GNOME.

-The [KDE documentation](https://develop.kde.org/docs/plasma/widget/translations-i18n/) on the other hand is for some reason buried under the tutorial for building Plasma widgets or else on [the aforementioned other wiki](https://techbase.kde.org/Development/Tutorials/Localization/i18n_Build_Systems/Outside_KDE_repositories).
+The [KDE documentation](https://develop.kde.org/docs/plasma/widget/translations-i18n/) on the other hand is for some reason buried under the tutorial for building Plasma widgets (rather than somewhere more general) or else on [the aforementioned other wiki](https://techbase.kde.org/Development/Tutorials/Localization/i18n_Build_Systems/Outside_KDE_repositories).

 As someone who is multilingual (although I do all of my tech work in English), I am going to be _so much_ louder about i18n/l10n after this experiment.